 I think the article by the sister I have quoted above was well-done and sums up my own thoughts on the matter succinctly.

 I acknowledge that there are different opinions in the Body of Christ about which day is the Lord's Day or Christian Sabbath according to the Bible.
 I have my opinion, which is that the Christian Sabbath is on Sundays.
+Unfortunately Seventh Day Adventists teach that keeping Sunday's holy is or will become the mark of the beast, and they dogmatically insist that the Christian Sabbath is on Saturdays.

-The focus should always be on the Lord, not on passing judgment on others regarding which day they believe is the Sabbath day.
+However, the focus should always be on the Lord, not on passing judgment on others regarding which day they believe is the Sabbath day.
 You cannot rely on your obedience to the Law to save you, because it is only by grace that you are saved through faith (Eph 2:8-10).
 Always remember that we can do nothing apart from the Lord Jesus (Jn 15:5).

 I think the main reason why it is so important for us to assemble ourselves together for worship on the same day -- the Lord's day -- is for the sake of unity.
 When we assemble together in the Lord's name, there is greater power in the spirit than when we pray separately, and the enemy fears this.